TateSamuD/HackISUv2_TNT/README.md

 _________________
 <h3> Revenue Model </h3>

-We pitched the idea that Agriculture companies looking to hire the best appicants (that know how network well), would help sponsor and launch the website.
+We pitched the idea that Agriculture companies looking to hire the best applicants (that know how network well), would help sponsor and launch the website.

 _________________
 <h3> Images </h3>